jaredpar/jaredpar.github.io/_drafts/stylecop.md

 Not all style fixes are simple enough to be done implicitly.
 Those more explicit ones could be done in batch via an explicit IDE command.
 Or from a command line tool that runs over a solution.

-This is the type of style tool that I'm looking forward to in the future.
-One that lets developers enforce a style wihtout constantly bothering them about minor violations.
-Sure there would still need to be enforcement on checkin, but lets make that failures of that nature as rare as possible.
+This is where I believe style enforcement tools need to go in the future.
+They absolutely must keep their checkin enforcement capabilities.
+But they should also evolve so style conformance is as automated as possible and those checkin tests are rarely, if ever, hit during normal development.

 [^1]: Can you say Roslyn?